 Flexibility is an important part of dance.
 Dance flexibility can take up to 6 months or a year of constant discipline depending on the age of the dancer.
 It can be frustrating for dancers who expect to see results right away.

-Here are a few stretches and exercises to improve dance flexibility for young dancers.
+Here are a few stretches stretching for dancers and exercises to improve your dancer flexibility.

 1. Standing Hamstring Stretch

-This stretch is great for the neck, back, glutes, hamstrings, and calf muscles.
+This dancer flexibility stretches are great for the neck, back, glutes, hamstrings, and calf muscles.
 Start off standing tall with your feet hip-width apart.
 Bend your knees slightly and rest your arms by your side.

 Exhale as you bend forward from the hips and lower your head to the floor.
-Try to keep your head, shoulders and neck relaxed as you do this stretch.
+Try to keep your head, shoulders and neck relaxed as you do this dance stretches.

 Wrap your arms around the back of your legs and hold.
 Experts suggest that you hold a stretch for 10 seconds to 3 minutes.
-If you go into a stretch and feel as if you immediately want to release it is a sign that you need to spend more time stretching this area as part of your dancer workout plan.
+If you go into a stretch and feel as if you immediately want to release it is a sign that you need to spend more time stretching this area as part of your dancer workouts for flexibility plan.